bpolaszek/bentools-etl/README.md

 ----------

 Contributions are welcome!
-Before sending your PRs, run this command to ensure test pass and 100% of the code is covered.
+Please ensure to run tests using the command below and maintain 100% code coverage before submitting PRs.

 ```bash
 composer ci:check